naguiluz/from-the-beginning/README.md

+  This is my record of all my programs from my first set of tutorials, and notes I wrote about them.
+Sorry about the strange order they're presented in.
+I can't seem to figure out how they're sorted by github.

   In "madlib" I learned how to take user inputs and output them into my printed strings.
 3/9/21

   In "how long until 100" I learned that I need to convert numbers into integers in order to do math with them, and then convert those numbers into strings so that they can be printed properly.
 3/9/21